"She loved mysteries so much that she became one...”

 Founder and Designer Leila Marlene "Phantomlovely"

 So many people asked to buy the clothing Leila was wearing that in 1996 she started a small company under the label Tenebrae (Latin for "shadows" or "darkness") to make her designs available.
 Launched with a collection of garments and parasols recalling antiquated atmospheres, yet re-imagined for a modern age, Leila sold her designs worldwide thorough the official site Tenebrae.com and at old school alternative retailers Religious Sex in New York City, Retail Slut in Los Angeles, Gypsy Moon in Boston and Siren in Toronto.
 Tenebrae was featured in The Goth Bible by Nancy Kilpatrick in 2004.
 Leila Marlene put her manufacture of parasols on hold in 2006, but continued to make custom clothing for private clients, eventually forming her eponymous fashion label PHANTOMLOVELY in 2011.

-We love to see what stories you tell in your PHANTOMLOVELY creations.
-Tag us on social media to be featured.
+What stories will you tell in your PHANTOMLOVELY creations?
+Tag #PHANTOMLOVELY on social media for a chance to be featured.

 Phantomlovely® is a registered trademark